Poikilos/sixteencombos/documentation/readme.md

 # Documentation

-The official rules are in Sixteen_Combos-Rules.odt in this folder (click Sixteen_Combos-Rules.odt then click "Download" if using a web browser).
+The official rules are in Sixteen_Combos-Rules.odt in this folder (click Sixteen_Combos-Rules.odt above then click "Download" if using a web browser).

 However, if you are here you may be trying to view the rules online.
 If so, this information may help:
 - Combo Table: See [../readme.md](../readme.md)